Riparian Restoration Projects

 - Faculty: Bulent Sokmen (Kinesiology)

-- Partners: City of Rohnert Park, SSU Preserves, SSU Garden Classroom
+- Partners: City of Rohnert Park, Center for Environmental Inquiry, SSU Garden Classroom

 Blackberry Control on Copeland Creek